-- 48. A Student is eligible to enroll for and attempt the Common Final Examination if the Student: - 48.1 has successfully completed, or been exempted from the requirements of section 31;Amended November 29, 2016 - 48.2 makes an application in Form 6-1D and pays the prescribed fee; and - 48.3 has provided all information and documents requested by the Registrar or Vice President, Student Services, as the case may be. - 49.
+- 48. A Student is eligible to enroll for and attempt the Common Final Examination if the Student: - 48.1 has successfully completed, or been exempted from the requirements of section 31:

+- 48.2 makes an application in Form 6-1D and pays the prescribed fee; and - 48.3 has provided all information and documents requested by the Registrar or Vice President, Student Services, as the case may be. - 49.
 No Student registered pursuant to this regulation, other than a Legacy CMA Student or a Legacy CGA Student shall be exempted from the requirement to pass the CFE. - 50.
 Repealed March 10, 2017 - 51.
-To be eligible to apply for a public accounting licence upon admission to membership in CPA Ontario a Student must demonstrate, in the CFE, depth of competency development in both Financial Reporting and Assurance, in addition to demonstrating the breadth of competency development as defined in The Chartered Professional Accountant Competency Map or any successor document approved by the Council.

-52. A Student requiring special accommodation may request such accommodation for the CFE by submitting a request to the Registrar or Vice President, Student Services, as the case may be.
+Repealed June 22, 2017 - 52.
+A Student requiring special accommodation may request such accommodation for the CFE by submitting a request to the Registrar or Vice President, Student Services, as the case may be.